 The results of our LARW program?
 Employers tell us our graduates have writing and researching skills that are second to none.

-Additionally, students have recently won Best Brief awards in each of the following competitions:
+Additionally, students have won best brief awards in each of the following competitions:

 As shown below in the information about our Advocacy Skills Boards, Regent students perform impressively well in virtually all skills arenas, documenting good mastery of the basic analytical skills that are the focus of our LARW program.

-Regent’s competition teams have won over 60 regional and national championships, best brief, and best oralist awards.
+Regent’s competition teams have won more than 60 regional and national championships, best brief, and best oralist awards.

 Regional and national competitions allow students to simulate stages of the legal process such as client interviewing, settlement negotiation, appellate brief writing and oral arguments.